Kamilaroi Meaning: Forked Waters

 Narrabri Shire was named “Australia’s Sportiest Town” by Channel 7’s “Today Show”, as a result of the large number of shire residents who have represented their sport on a state, national and international level.
 This title is also evidenced by the shire’s large number of ovals and sporting clubs.

 Narrabri has a wide selection of eating experiences and is known for local produce such as olives and olive oils, sundried tomatoes, wine and tea.
-It also boasts a foodie culture, which is best showcased at the town’s annual Nosh on the Namoi food and wine festival in March.
+It also boasts a foodie culture, which is best showcased at the town’s annual Nosh Narrabri food and wine festival which is held on the last weekend in August.
 This event brings together dozens of exhibitors from all over the region and further afield for a weekend of tantalising cuisine and entertainment.